chanturia/TAU_PHP_API_CLIENT/docs/Api/CompanyApi.md

-Creates a new Brand for a Company by included brand parameters consisting of User ID, brand name, description, main image URL and logo image URL.
+Creates a new Brand for a Company by included brand parameters

 ### Example
 ```php